CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 ## Getting Attachments from Sales Order

-We will extend the Sales Orders list example that we have used so far.
-We will add a button that will display a dialog with attachments for particular Sales Order.
+We will extend the Sales Orders list example by adding a button that opens a dialog displaying the attachments for a selected Sales Order.

 ### Adding Attachment Information to Sales Orders List